austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Plugins.md

     - ysiw": add double quotes around entire word
     - ysiw(: add parentheses around
     - yss": add double quotes to entire line ignoring leading whitespace
-  - when you use ), }, ], or >, wrap the text with the appropriate pair
+  - when you use ), }, ], or >, wrap the text with the appropriate pair of characters
-    of characters
   - when you use (, {, or \[, wrap the text with the appropriate pair of characters and append a space on the inside

-#### Writing
+## Writing plugins

 - [Goyo](https://github.com/junegunn/goyo.vim)
   - Leader + gy --> enable goyo/limelight